backyardbiomech/APlabs/docs/207/lab_2_Heart_Physiology.md

 ## Preparation for lab

 To get the most out of this lab you need to be prepared.
-The basic knowledge needed for this lab is covered in Amerman "Anatomy and Physiology" in Chapter 17.3 "Cardiac Muscle Tissue Anatomy and Electrophysiology".
+The basic knowledge needed for this lab is covered in Amerman "Human Anatomy and Physiology" in Chapter 17.3 "Cardiac Muscle Tissue Anatomy and Electrophysiology".

 ## Introduction